bacdillon/Python/02_Python_Automation/Python Scripting/Excel/highlight_scores_excel/Readme.md

 This automation reduces repetitive manual work involved in reviewing Excel reports, such as:

-opening and reviewing spreadsheets identifying scores that meet a specific threshold manually highlighting important values applying consistent formatting saving the updated report
+- Opening and reviewing spreadsheets
+- Identifying scores that meet a specific threshold
+- Manually highlighting important values
+- Applying consistent formatting
+- Saving the updated report